tsegaywelu/with-chat-app/README.md

-hello my name is tsegay welu from web devlopment. this is event and promotion website. to develop this i use react for front end and  node for the back end with mongo database thanks for following me and downloading this website  halfom haregot is with me and as fullstack developer he is understanding me
+hello my name is tsegay welu from web devlopment. this is event and promotion website. to develop this i use react for front end and  node for the back end with mongo database thanks for following me and downloading this website